Diversity Corner

 Objectives

-Explore how people find books that interest them.
+Explore how people discover books that interest them.

-Find out how people currently find diverse book recommendations.
+Learn how people currently get diverse book recommendations.

 THE HOW